 Quick Start & Tutorials

 I couldn’t have explained everything in about LilyPond in just one article.
 Luckily, LilyPond has a ready arsenal of tutorials to hold your hand while you venture off in the scripting.
-Check out their Introduction Crash Course, or really get to speak the music with their Extensive Turorial – an extensive guide, teaching you all you need to know.
+Check out their Extensive Turorial – an extensive guide, teaching you all you need to know., or really get to speak the music with their

 What are your personal thoughts on LilyPond?
 Or do you know of any other great, (free) musical notation software to make your own sheet music?
 Let us know in the comments section below.